CEL-lab/Multilayer_GNN/README.md

 ## Overview

-We utilize incident data from OGE to construct a **multilayer network representation** of power grid infrastructure.
+We utilize incident data from OGE to construct a **multilayer network representation** of substations in the power grid.
 Our approach employs **Multilayer Graph Neural Networks (GNNs)** to address key challenges in grid resilience, including:

 - **Predictive Maintenance**: Identifying substations requiring urgent maintenance.
 - **Incident Classification**: Categorizing incidents by type or severity.